CloudVE/cloudbridge/README.rst

 cloudbridge
 ===========

-cloudbridge provides a layer of abstraction over different cloud providers.
+cloudbridge aims to provide a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.
-It's a straightforward implementation of the `bridge pattern`_.
 It is currently under development and is in a Pre-Alpha state.

 .. image:: https://landscape.io/github/gvlproject/cloudbridge/master/landscape.svg?style=flat